hevnsnt/norecognition/README.md

 If you are interested in accelerating this research, please consider [supporting the project on Kickstarter](https://kickstarter.com).
 -->

-<h2 id="research-reporting">Research Reporting</h2>

-To scientifically track progress and validate results, the fuzzer includes a powerful reporting suite that analyzes the entire history of the fuzzer's test runs.
-This moves our findings beyond single anecdotes to identify statistically significant trends.
-While the reporting suite is fully functional, our current focus is on scaling fuzzer throughput.
-The statistical relevance of these reports will grow as we launch longer, multi-epoch research campaigns.

 <h2 id="call-for-help">⚠️ Call for help ⚠️</h2>

 This project's progress is **severely limited by computational resources**.
 We are actively seeking sponsors or partners who can provide access to high-performance GPU hardware.
 To conduct a deep, multi-month analysis, our next research goal is to run at least **5 Billion test `evolved` test patterns**.
 This level of rigorous testing is currently impossible, as it would require decades with our present hardware.
 We are actively seeking sponsors or partners who can provide access to high-performance GPUs to make this research feasible.